vaultic13/neuro-pragmata/README.md

 # Pragmata Neuro-SDK Mod

-A REFramework Lua mod for [Pragmata](https://www.capcom-games.com/pragmata/) that exposes Diana's abilities and the game's world state to a Neuro-SDK-compatible AI peer.
-The AI can perform Diana's actions (scan, auto-hack, overdrive) and receive context updates (dialogue, gauge state, scene transitions, combat state) over a standard Neuro-SDK WebSocket connection.
+A REFramework Lua mod for [Pragmata](https://www.capcom-games.com/pragmata/) that exposes Diana's abilities and the game's world state to **Neuro**, an AI peer, over a standard Neuro-SDK WebSocket connection.
+Neuro can perform Diana's actions (scan, auto-hack, overdrive) and receive context updates (dialogue, gauge state, scene transitions, combat state).

-> **Status: experimental.** This is **not** a full, finished Neuro integration — it aims to be a useful starting point for anyone working on one. **No gameplay functionality has been tested in-game.** The author has been avoiding spoilers in order to play the game first on stream, so most bindings have only been validated against the static IL2CPP dump, not at runtime.
-There are probably bugs.
-Cinematic dialogue capture is the one piece that's been confirmed working.
+> **Status: experimental, actively developed.** This integration is built and tested as I play through Pragmata, so coverage grows over time.
+The hacking integration and cinematic dialogue capture are confirmed working in-game.
+The ability bindings (scan, auto-hack, overdrive) are derived from the static IL2CPP dump and not all runtime-verified yet, so expect bugs there.

 ## What's exposed